natuelabs/challenge/README.md

         - CatalogTest
         - VerifyProductListAndFilter

-- Run command on Cmder/terminal to run the HTTP tests:
+- Open another Cmder or Cmd instance to run the HTTP tests without stop the previous service in http://127.0.0.1:8000/catalog:

         phpunit --debug